ASICS GEL-NIMBUS 26 Running Shoe Review

 See details on graph tool

-The shoe has good impact absorption, with sufficient cushioning at the forefoot, which is good for heavier runners or forefoot strikers.
+The forefoot cushioning does a good job of absorbing impact.
 However, if you prefer to have more ground feel, a less cushioned daily trainer like the HOKA Clifton 9 might be a better fit.

 Heel Firmness